-Although funding was restored to the original calculation, transfers to Revolving Account for the Prevention and Treatment of Problem Gambling had declined year over year since 2014.
-What the framers of the 2005 Senate Bill 357 had not accounted for was a progressive decline in the number of slot machines beginning in 2006 (see Figure 2).
-Since 2005, the number of slots has declined by approximately 20% even though the number of gaming licenses remained relatively stable.
-The decline in slot machines is believed to be due to changes in slot machine technology and player gaming preferences.
+Although funding was restored the to original calculation, transfers to the Revolving Account for the Prevention and Treatment of Problem Gambling declined year over year since 2014.
+What the framers of the 2005 Senate Bill 357 had not accounted for was a progressive decline in the number of slot machines beginning in 2006 (see Figure 1).
+Since 2005, the number of slots has declined by approximately 20% though number the gaming licenses remained relatively stable.
+The decline in slot machines is believed to be due to changes in slot machine technology player gaming preferences.